Mason Surname Meaning, History & Origin

-Mason Surname Genealogy
+Mason Surname Meaning

 Mason craft guilds may have been the origin of the freemasonry which began in Scotland in the early 18th century, but there is no strong evidence that this was the case.

-Mason Resources on
+Mason Surname Resources on The Internet

 - Masons – A Family of Potters.
 The Mason family of